Person holding their nose due to strong cannabis odor outside a greenhouse.

 Why Cannabis Cultivators Must Prioritize Environmental Control

-As legal cannabis markets mature, environmental management is becoming an essential part of compliance and community relations.
-While cannabis production offers significant economic benefits, odor control remains a persistent challenge for cultivators operating in proximity to residential or commercial areas.
+As legal cannabis markets mature, environmental management becomes a vital part of compliance and community relations.
+While cannabis production offers significant economic benefits, odor control remains a persistent challenge for cultivators operating near residential or commercial areas.
+Experts in Cannabis Consulting stress that effective odor control not only helps maintain regulatory compliance but also preserves a positive brand reputation.

 The Science Behind Cannabis Odor